pieter-degroote/UltimateKEYS-core/README.md

 The additional customized Compose Key sequences (Multi_key) have not been included in this release/repository, since these may change more frequently over time.

-As such, I only consider the main layout of UltimateKEYS as the 'core element'.

 ## Keyboard Layout Image

 ![UltimateKEYS - Keyboard Layout Image](images/UltimateKEYS%20-%20Keyboard%20Layout%20Image.png)